ayaanzhaque/Noise2Quality/README.md

 This repository contains the implementation of the paper "Non-Reference, Pixel-Wise Assessment of Low Dose CT Image Quality" by Ayaan Haque, Adam Wang, and Abdullah-Al-Zubaer Imran.

-We propose SSPWAM, a novel, self-supervised IQA model which predicts SSIM Image Quality maps from low-dose CT.
+We propose IQAM, a novel, self-supervised IQA model which predicts SSIM Image Quality maps from low-dose CT.
 We propose a self-supervised regularization task of dose-level estimation creating a multi-tasking framework to improve performance.

 ## Abstract